-To generate the Active Alarms reports, navigate to Report > Alarm History and select the Data Export tab.
+To generate the Active Alarms reports, navigate to Report > Alarm History tab.

 This report will export the data for the Alarms which are currently active at the report generation time and the historical alarms for the specified time period and interval.